MarcCollado/collado-io/src/content/md/pages/gamestry.md

 # seo: ''
 ---

-In 2020, [after almost five years](/blog/2020/thank-you-and-goodbye-ironhack) of pure Ironhack delight — first [establishing Barcelona' operations](/blog/2015/hi-from-ironhack) from the ground up; then later on, in 2017, [setting up the global product team](/blog/2017/back-to-product) — it was about time for me to retreat back to the very definition of early stage.

-This time around the leap was even more challenging: it was not only an industry (gaming) I knew nothing about but also a type of product (online video platform) that I had never dealt with.
+In 2020, [after almost five years](/blog/2020/thank-you-and-goodbye-ironhack) at Ironhack — first [establishing Barcelona' operations](/blog/2015/hi-from-ironhack) from the ground up; then later on, in 2017, [setting up the global product team](/blog/2017/back-to-product) — it was about time to retreat to the early stage.
+On this occasion, the leap was even more daring.
+It was not only an industry I knew nothing about but also a product class I had never dealt with.

-Kick-starting a product from "nada" is always a daring endeavor.
+Kick-starting a product from "nada" is always a challenging endeavor.
 However, building something that has never been tried before on top of emergent grounds — such as Esports — makes things even more exhilarating.

 ## ⚡️ Highlights